ehmicky/autoserver/docs/functions.md

 They can use the same IDL function variables as the function that calls them.
-If the helper is external function, the IDL option `useVars` must be used to pass the IDL function variables as first argument.
+If the helper is external function, the IDL option `useVars` must be used to pass the IDL function variables as first argument, and the helpers as second argument.

 Inline functions can also use positional arguments, passed as IDL function variables `$1`, `$2`, etc.